Captive Eagle Breeding

 These eaglets hatched in a nest at Eagle Mountain Sanctuary.

 The American Eagle Foundation has been a leader in this Captive-breeding initiative.
-From 1992–2015, the AEF has released a total of 145 Bald Eaglets and 12 Golden Eaglets from its Hack Tower near Douglas Lake in East Tennessee.
-More than half of these have been produced by captive Bald Eagle breeding pairs cared for by the American Eagle Foundation.
+From 1992–2022, the AEF has released a total of 182 Bald Eaglets and 11 Golden Eaglets from its Hack Tower near Douglas Lake in East Tennessee.
+More than half of these have been produced by captive bald eagle breeding pairs cared for by the American Eagle Foundation.

-The American Eagle Foundation is the only organization in the United States still permitted by the USFWS to conduct captive Bald Eagle breeding and Hacking.
-It is truly a privilege and an honor to continue to contribute to the wild Bald Eagle population though this program.
+The American Eagle Foundation was one of the only organizations in the United States still permitted by the USFWS to conduct captive bald eagle breeding and Hacking.
+It was truly a privilege and an honor to contribute to the wild bald eagle population though this program.
+We will continue to release any eaglets that have been hatched and raised by our remaining pairs.
+We will also continue to support orphaned or translocated eaglets through our hack tower near Douglas Lake.

-The goal of our Captive Breeding program is to yield as many healthy Eaglets as possible annually and to allow all of our Eagle parents to raise babies each spring and summer.
-Our processes typically allows all of our Eagle breeding pairs to have the opportunity to raise 1-3 eaglets every year.
+The goal of our Captive Breeding program is to yield as many healthy eaglets as possible annually and to allow all of our eagle parents to raise offspring each spring and summer.
+Our processes typically allows all of our eagle breeding pairs to have the opportunity to raise 1-3 eaglets every year.

-- For parent Eagles that hatch their own eggs, the Eaglets are observed by the AEF to ensure that they are healthy.
+After the eggs hatch the Eaglets are observed by the AEF to ensure that they are healthy.

 History and Success

-Over the years, the AEF has cared for over a dozen non-releasable Bald Eagle Breeding Pairs.
+Over the years, AEF has cared for over a dozen non-releasable bald eagle breeding pairs.

 Current Bald Eagle Breeding Pairs:

-- Isaiah & Mrs. Jefferson: reside in Eagle Mountain Sanctuary
+- Isaiah & Mrs. Jefferson: reside at AEF Headquarters

-- Volunteer & Hero: reside in Eagle Mountain Sanctuary
+- Volunteer & Hero: reside at AEF Headquarters

-- Honor & Braveheart: reside at AEF Headquarters
+- Honor & Braveheart: reside at Eagle Mountain Sanctuary

 Past Bald Eagle Breeding Pairs: